bwsw/cloudstack-ui/docs/source/CSUI-Start.rst

 ..
 Contents::

+This page is aimed to help you to make first steps at CloudStack-UI.
 If you have never worked with CloudStack before, you should start with installing the CloudStack platform.
 Follow the instruction in `the official documentation <http://docs.cloudstack.apache.org/projects/cloudstack-installation/en/4.9/>`_.

 Then deploy CloudStack-UI (see the `instructions for deployment <https://github.com/bwsw/cloudstack-ui#deployment>`_).